-After a stellar college football career that saw Ron Simmons finish ninth in the Heisman Trophy voting, the future Faarooq played football for the Cleveland Browns and then spent some time in the Canadian Football League and the short-lived USFL.
-He embraced pro wrestling in 1987, going on to form a tag team with Butch Reed: Doom.
+After a stellar college football career at Florida State University (FSU) that saw Ron Simmons finish ninth in the Heisman Trophy voting, the future gladiator-type Faarooq Asad played NFL football for the Cleveland Browns and then spent some time in the Canadian Football League and the short-lived USFL.

 Wrestling under masks in the NWA/WCW, the pair captured the world tag team titles and engaged in high-profile feuds with the Four Horsemen, Rock & Roll Express, and Steiner Brothers.
 The bouts with the latter still hold up today as hard-hitting, extremely athletic affairs.